joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2023/10/07/world/middleeast/israel-gaza-maps.html?searchResultPosition=4

 **Hospitals and Morgues in Gaza Are Crowded as People Seek Their Loved Ones**\
-`The Palestinian Health Ministry in Gaza said that 198 Palestinians had been killed and 1,610 wounded.`\
+`The Palestinian Health Ministry in Gaza said 198 Palestinians had been killed and 1,610 wounded.`\
 https://nytimes.com/2023/10/07/world/middleeast/gaza-hospitals-morgues.html?searchResultPosition=5

 **Photographs and videos suggest a significant number of casualties in Sderot.**\